HITK-TECH-Community/Community-Website/README.md

 ## Testing Credentials 🤖

-The dummy admin credentials to login to the admin dashboard are given below -
+The testing admin credentials to login to the admin dashboard are given below -

 ```
 {